krupenik/hotspot-b2plus/grammar/2-homework.md

 15. She talks so much that it is difficult to get away from her.
 16. They called each other every evening to keep up with the latest news.
 17. I told the children to keep away from stray dogs and cats.
-18. They have always looked at me as a member of the family.
+18. They have always looked on me as a member of the family.
 19. Why don’t you look in on your way to work?
 20. How can some people get up as early as 5 AM is beyond me.
 21. Tom hasn't been working; he won't get through his examinations.
 22. Before putting any money into the business, we must look very carefully into the accounts.
 23. If he doesn't know the word, he can look it up in a dictionary.
-24. Keep out!
+24. Keep ~out~ off!
 Don’t come any closer!
 25. Slow down!
 I can’t keep up with you!